JohnLeber/3DMM-Face-Sample/README.md

 Deep Neural Networks (DNNs) that perform Face Reconstruction (e.g. Microsoft's [Deep-3D-Face-Reconstruction](https://github.com/microsoft/Deep3DFaceReconstruction)), or that take a 2D image of a human face and output a 3D mesh, often include a 3D Morphable Face Model (3DMM) as part of their pipeline.
 The purpose of this project was to help gain a practical understanding of 3DMMs when used in this context.
 Specifcally, when I downloaded and started to use Microsoft's [Deep-3D-Face-Reconstruction](https://github.com/microsoft/Deep3DFaceReconstruction) the following questions came to mind:
 1) What exactly is a 3DMM?
 2) How does the DNN output the mesh?
 If the face mesh has 70,000+ vertices, does this mean the last layer of the DNN has this many outputs? (no, as it turns out).
-3) How are 3DMMs stored in files?
+3) 3DMMs are stored in files.
+What exactly are in these files?

 What follows is an attempt to answer these questions by creating a DirectX/C++ application that demonstrates how to construct and render a 3D Morphable Model (3DMM) of a human Face.
 An option to export the model is provided along with sample code for loading the model into Matlab.